bcjuang/Box_Office_Prediction/README.md

 <br><br>

 ### Problem statement
-Built a regression model to predict the worldwide box office revenue based on metadata on over 7,000 past films from The Movie Database (TMDb).
+Built a regression model to predict the worldwide box office revenue based on metadata on past films from The Movie Database (TMDb).

-- Train data: 3000 films
-- Test data: 4398 films
 <br><br>

 ### Result